Elma-dev/Deep_Learning_Specialization/README.md

 * other technics...
 # How I work
 To get this repo in high quaity try open it with google colab
-* get code with notices
+* get code with notes